swiftlang/swift-package-manager/Documentation/Reference.md

 )
 ```

-Here `gtk+-3.0.pc` will be searched in standard locations for the current system.
-Users can provide their own paths for location of pc files
+Here `gtk+-3.0.pc` will be searched in standard locations for the current
+system.
+Users can provide their own paths for location of pc files using the
-using the environment variable, `PKG_CONFIG_PATH`, which will be searched before the standard locations.
+environment variable, `PKG_CONFIG_PATH`, which will be searched before the
+standard locations.

 _NOTE: This feature does not require pkg-config to be installed.
+However, if
-However, if installed it will used to find additional platform specific pc filelocations which might be unknown to SwiftPM._
+installed it will used to find additional platform specific pc file locations
+which might be unknown to SwiftPM._

 #### providers

 This property should only be used for system module packages.
-It can be used to provide _hints_ for other users to install a System Module using
+It can be used to
+provide _hints_ for other users to install a System Module using
 a system package manager like homebrew, apt-get etc.

-_NOTE: SwiftPM will *never* execute the command and only suggest the users to run it._
+_NOTE: SwiftPM will *never* execute the command and only suggest the users to
+run it._

 ```swift
 import PackageDescription